turbyho/DABDUINO/README.md

 ## Hardware
-Designed specifically to work with the DABDUINO
+Designed specifically to work with the DABDUINO or Keystone T3B module

 (It will be available in March 2017)